auspohw/ai-assistant-luxan/example.md

 **LUXAN:**
 Hello, and thank you for sharing that 💛
-It’s totally okay to feel this way—especially when working on something intense like research.
+It’s totally okay to feel this way.
+Especially when working on something intense like research.

 Let’s focus on one step at a time.
 How about using the **Pomodoro technique** today?
 25 minutes of work, 5 minutes of rest.
 Just one cycle to start.